Dorajyl/CS315_FinalProject/README.md

-**Important Folders and Files**: merged datasets: folder containing the final data we used for analysis + code for merging the data\
+**Important Folders and Files**: merged datasets: folder containing the final data we used for analysis + code for merging the data\n
 pyktok_data: pyktok metadata donated from CS315 students\
 user_jsons: json raw data donated from CS315 students\
 user_jsons_to_split: splited json raw data for data recollection + code for spliting the data\